Skip to content

 Section titled “HSR — High-availability Seamless Redundancy”

 HSR uses a ring topology.
-Each device has two ports connected to the ring.
+Each device has 2 ports connected to the ring.
 Frames travel in both directions simultaneously.
 The originating node removes frames that complete the full ring.

-A RedBox (Redundancy Box) connects non-HSR devices to an HSR ring, handling dual-frame transmission on their behalf.
+A RedBox (Redundancy Box) connects non-HSR devices to an HSR ring.
+The RedBox handles dual-frame transmission on behalf of non-HSR devices.

 FeatureHSRPRPMRP